aboutsummaryrefslogtreecommitdiff

 " We like lists because we don't want to die. " — Umberto Eco

 Pearl (backronym: Pearl Edits and Reflects Linear) brings Linear issues into Emacs as a working Org file.
-Fetch your open issues, a project, a Linear Custom View, an ad-hoc filter, or a saved local query; Pearl renders each issue as an Org heading with the description and comments in the body and Linear metadata in a namespaced property drawer.
-Edit what you need, then push it back explicitly with conflict-aware commands.
+Fetch your open issues, a project, a Linear Custom View, an ad-hoc filter, or a local view; Pearl renders each issue as an Org heading with the description and comments in the body and Linear metadata in a namespaced property drawer.
+Edit what you need in the buffer, then save the issue; Pearl reconciles each changed field against the remote with a conflict check.

 Features

-• Fetch open issues, project issues, server-side Linear Custom Views, ad-hoc filters, or named local saved queries
+• Fetch open issues, project issues, server-side Linear Custom Views, ad-hoc filters, or named local views

 • Read issues as an Org outline: title as heading, description in the body, comments as a chronological subtree